 LOVE OF THE GAME

-Nick Mayhugh is the 100m World & American Record Holder and 200m American Record Holder, dual Team USA Athlete, midfielder for the United States Para 7-a-side National Team, Sprinter for the US Para Track & Field National Team and Public Speaker.
+Nick Mayhugh is a 4x Medalist; 3x Gold Medalist, 1x Silver Medalist and 3x World Record Holder, dual Team USA Athlete, midfielder for the United States Para 7-a-side National Team, Sprinter for the US Para Track & Field National Team and Public Speaker.

 Nick has a form of Cerebral Palsy.

 Ever since he can remember, Nick has had a numbing feeling along the left side of his body.
 Growing up, he always knew something was “wrong,” but when he mentioned it to his teachers, doctors, coaches, and even his own parents, no one believed him.
 He was always told what he was experiencing was normal and decided to keep his head down, hold onto that chip on his shoulder, and keep it a secret for as long as he could, while proving to those around him what he knew all along, that he could continue to play soccer at the highest level, even without the use of his left side.